ChromaticHQ/calliope/README.md

 The `fonts` task merely moves font files from your source directory to the destination directory without any additional processing.

 **`fonts` is disabled by default, but can be easily enabled by adding a configuration object for it in your project’s `calliope.config.js` file.
 See [`calliope.config-sample.js`] for configuration details.**

-### `images` - Optimize Images

-The `images` moves image files from the source directory to the destination directory.
-It also provides simple image optimization for SVGs via [`gulp-imagemin`](https://npmjs.com/package/gulp-imagemin).

-**`images` is disabled by default, but can be easily enabled by adding a configuration object for it in your project’s `calliope.config.js` file.
-See [`calliope.config-sample.js`] for configuration details.**

 ### `scripts` - Optimize JavaScript